pmichaillat/unemployment-insurance/README.md

 * The Matlab helper scripts `format_figure.m`, `format_simulation.m`, and `format_big.m` contain code to format the Matlab figures.
 * The Matlab function `quarter.m` transforms a monthly time series into a quarterly time series.
 * The Matlab script `construct_recruiter_producer_ratio.m` constructs the three alternative measures of recruiter-producer ratio, the synthetic measure of recruiter-producer ratio, as well as intermediate statistics.
 The procedures to construct the various measures of recruiter-producer ratio and the intermediate statistics are described in Section II.A and Online Appendix B.
-* The Matlab script `plot_statistics.m` uses the data in `statistics.xlsx` to produce several figures from the article and online appendices:
+* The Matlab script `plot_statistics.m` uses the data in `statistics.xlsx` to produce several figures from the article and online appendix:
 	- Figures 1: panels A and B
 	- Figure 2
 	- Figure 3